 Standard Measure Goal 1 Early Intervention Services are provided by qualified professionals.
 Documentation that staff have basic knowledge of HIV/AIDS and/or infectious disease and are able to work with vulnerable targeted subpopulations as documented through staff personnel records.
 100% 2 Agencies providing EIS include testing, referral, linkage and education program components into their project workplans.
 Documentation of the provision of all four required service components with Part A funding or other funding partnerships available for review.
 100% 3 Agencies providing EIS have established memoranda of understanding (MOUs) with key points of entry into care and linkage agreements with partnering testing agencies.
 Documentation of all executed MOUs and linkage agreements available for review.
 100% 4 Agencies providing EIS coordinate project activities with HIV prevention efforts and programs.
 Documentation that agency's work in partnership with prevention services as to not duplicate any service activities.
 100% 5 All EIS HIV testing activities meet CDC and State testing requirements.
-Documentation of ODH HIV Prevention Counselor and Tester certification or equivalent for staff or staff from formal partnering agency made available for review.
+If providing EIS services outside of a primary medical care facility, documentation of ODH HIV Prevention Counselor and Tester certification or equivalent for staff from formal partnering agency is made available for review.
 100% 6 Agencies providing EIS document and report all administered HIV tests and positive screenings.
 Documentation of monthly tracking of administered HIV tests and positives made available for review.
 100% 7 Agencies providing EIS track all referrals to and from the program.
 Documentation of the number of referrals from key points of entry to the EIS program and to health care and supportive services from EIS made available for review.
-100% 8 EIS clients receive health education and literacy training that enables them to better navigate the HIV system of care.
+100% 8 EIS client can be associated with one or more of the five target populations.
+Documentation of need for EIS services is evident in the client file.
+80% 9 EIS clients receive health education and literacy training that enables them to better navigate the HIV system of care.
 Documentation of health education and literacy training is included in the file of all clients receiving services in the measurement year.
-100% 9 EIS clients are referred to health care and supportive services.
+80% 10 EIS clients are referred to health care and supportive services.
 Documentation of referrals to health care and supportive services are included in the file of all clients receiving services in the measurement year.
-100% 10 Clients are transitioned out of EIS once EIS objectives are met and/or client is proven to be in stable medical care.
-Documentation that the client has been referred and/or transferred out of EIS services once noted as stably in medical care.
-80% 11 EIS clients are linked to medical care.
+80% 11 Clients are transitioned out of EIS once EIS objectives are met and/or client is proven to be in stable medical care.
+Documentation is included as an EIS notation that the client has been referred and/or transferred out of EIS services once noted as stably in medical care.
+80% 12 EIS clients are linked to medical care.
 Documentation that the client had at least one medical visit, viral load, or CD4 test within 90 days of first EIS visit/service.
-80% 12 Client had less than 200 copies/mL at last HIV Viral Load test during the measurement year.
+80% 13 Client had less than 200 copies/mL at last HIV Viral Load test during the measurement year.
 Documentation of viral load test outcomes evident through Cleveland TGA CAREWare Performance Measure.
 80%

-^{} Indicates Local TGA Standard of Care All other standards derived from the HRSA/HAB National Monitoring Standards and/or the HRSA/HAB HIV Performance Measures
+Indicates Local TGA Standard of Care All other standards derived from the HRSA/HAB National Monitoring Standards and/or the HRSA/HAB HIV Performance Measures